Piece-Of-Schmidt/R-tools/README.md

 ### progrss.R

 This function will allow you to track the progress of your loop.
-Whether you are using a simple for loop or an sapply or lapply function, ´progress.indicate()´ lets you know how fast your code is running.
+Whether you are using a simple for loop or an sapply or lapply function, `progress.indicate()` lets you know how fast your code is running.
 The best part is, you don't need to install any packages!

 To use this function, you will first need to initialize a progress tracker.
-To do so, simply type ´progress.initialize(object_you_are_iterating_over)´.
+To do so, simply type ```progress.initialize(object_you_are_iterating_over)```.
 Then, you can insert ´progress.indicate()´ into your loop.
 The progrss.R file shows two examples of how this could be done.

 ### similar_texts.R